 Parent company: Hoshino Gakki

-Thus, Mapex got instant recognition and had some early endorsers the size of Mike Portnoy (Dream Theater), which helped propel the brand forward.
+Thus, Mapex got instant recognition and had some early endorsers the size of Mike Portnoy, which helped propel the brand forward.
 Moreover, soon after launching worldwide, in 1996, Mapex announced its US branch, which currently operates in Nashville, Texas, inside a 100,000 square foot space shared with Jupiter, Altus, Majestic, and Walden (all KHS brands).

-Nowadays, it is not uncommon to spot a Mapex drum kit in even the most demanding stages in the world, as well as the tiniest rehearsal room or garage.
+Nowadays, it is not uncommon to spot a Mapex drum kit in even the most demanding stages in the world and the tiniest rehearsal room or garage.

 Flagship drum set series: Mapex Saturn Evolution (link to check it out at Sweetwater)